Harrisonthow/akkaya-lab/_members/bayley.md

 ---

-My name is Bayley McRitchie, and I am a research assistant here in the T cell side of the Akkaya Lab.
-I grew up in northeast Ohio in Medina county before going to The Ohio State University where I received my degree in Biochemistry in 2022.
-I am fascinated by the immune system, and hope to use all that I’ve learned in the Akkaya Lab as a physician one day.
-In my free time I love going on runs, exploring new hiking trails, and cooking.
+My name is Bayley McRitchie, and I am a research assistant here on the T cell side of the Akkaya Lab.
+I grew up in northeast Ohio in Medina County before attending The Ohio State University, where I received my degree in Biochemistry in 2022.
+I am fascinated by the immune system and hope to use all I’ve learned in the Akkaya Lab as a physician one day.
+I love going on runs, exploring new hiking trails, and cooking in my free time.